 Once you and your doctor have decided HUMIRA is the right treatment for you, you may have concerns about whether your prescription insurance will cover the cost.
+See how your HUMIRA prescription gets filled from start to finish.

 You should know that most people with prescription insurance have access to HUMIRA, and, if eligible, you could pay as little as $5* a month for your prescription with the HUMIRA Complete Savings Card.